 To expand on the example above, our blog post on intranets, which is placed in the categories for “employee communications” and “intranet” might also be tagged with the name of the company used in the example, say “Acme.”
 Perhaps you’d add a tag for “SharePoint” if the post referred to it.

 If you’re writing about an event that features a hashtag, you would add the whole hashtag as a tag, such as #IABC13 for the IABC world conference in 2013.

 Must you use categories and tags?
 Blog posts should have categories to keep your blog organized, to help users find information, and to improve SEO.
 Tags are optional but suggested.
 If you are using WordPress, categories and tags are the default taxonomies.
 Other blogging platforms I’ve used (such as TypePad) also allow for both categories and tags.

-What’s your experience with categories and tags?
+What’s shakespeare in the bush essay help your experience with categories and tags?